Rights group demands probe into Sri Lanka police shooting – KION546

 Associated Press

-COLOMBO, Sri Lanka (AP) — A leading human rights group is demanding that Sri Lankan authorities conduct a prompt and impartial probe into a police shooting.
-One person died and 13 others were injured in the shooting during protests over fuel price hike amid the country’s worst economic crisis in decades.
-The New York-based Human Rights Watch urged authorities to probe the “apparent use of excessive force by police” in the incident.
-Patricia Grossman, the group’s associate Asia director, said the use of live ammunition by police against demonstrators “appears to be a flagrant misuse of lethal force.”
-The shooting was the first by security forces during weeks of protests.
-It reignited widespread demonstrations across the Indian Ocean island nation.
+COLOMBO, Sri Lanka (AP) — An international human rights group is urging Sri Lankan authorities to conduct a prompt and impartial probe into a police shooting that left one person dead and 13 others injured during protests over the country’s worst economic crisis in decades.
+New York-based Human Rights Watch asked the government to probe the “apparent use of excessive force by police” in the incident.
+Tuesday’s shooting was the first by security forces during weeks of protests and reignited widespread demonstrations across the Indian Ocean island nation.
+The call for an investigations came as Parliament observed a minute of silence in memory of more than 260 people who were killed in 2019 in Islamic State group-inspired suicide bomb attacks on churches and tourist hotels.